courselabs/docker/labs/multi-stage/README.md

 ## Multi-Stage Dockerfiles

-We'll start by using the original build engine - later we'll switch to BuildKit which has better performance:
+We'll start by using the original build engine so it's clear what's happening in the build - later we'll switch to BuildKit which has better performance:

 ```
+# on macOS or Linux:
+export DOCKER_BUILDKIT=0

+# OR with PowerShell:
 $env:DOCKER_BUILDKIT=0

-export DOCKER_BUILDKIT=0
 ```

 Here's a [simple multi-stage Dockerfile](./simple/Dockerfile):